fralau/yamlpp/webdoc/docs/advanced.md

 ### Definition

 !!!
-Note "Important"
+Tip "Important"
-    The **Collapse Rule** is key to understand how YAMLLpp results are processed.
+    The **Collapse Rule** is key to understand how YAMLLpp results are processed by the `.do` construct.

-    It defines how YAMLpp reduces **sequences** into simpler semantic forms.
+    It defines how YAMLpp reduces **sequences** of actions into simpler semantic forms.
     It governs how loop expansions and other generative constructs produce final YAML structures.

-    This rule is central to YAMLpp semantics because it ensures that constructs like `.foreach` naturally produce mappings rather than lists of tiny maps, yielding intuitive and structurally coherent YAML output
+    This rule is central to YAMLpp semantics because it ensures that it behaves in a way that least surprises users.

 A sequence collapses according to the following principles: